FOR VISITORS WITH SPECIAL NEEDS

-BOOKING YOUR ROOM - Las Vegas has more accessible guest rooms than any other city in the country.
+BOOKING YOUR ROOM - Las Vegas offers a wide variety of guest rooms and activities that are accessible to people with disabilities.
 Hotels have rooms with roll-in showers, transfer showers, tubs with built-in seats and portable seats.
 Please speak with your reservation operator about your specific needs.
 If you require additional details, ask for the hotel's ADA specialist.

 SHOWROOMS, LOUNGES AND RESTAURANTS - Most hotels have assistive listening devices for hearing-impaired persons available at the showroom or lounge entrance.
 Wheelchair seating is also available in most restaurants, lounges and showrooms.
 Call ahead for details.

 GAMBLING - All hotels have accessible slot machines and many have sit-down table games.
 Many hotels also have accommodations for wheelchair users to play craps.
 Gaming personnel are well-trained in assisting vision and hearing-impaired persons to play table games.
 If you need a sign-language interpreter for the gaming schools offered at many of the casinos, just ask in advance.
 Most bingo rooms have Braille cards and large-print cards.
 A few larger rooms have electronic bingo, enabling blind players or persons with hand-dexterity problems to play up to 100 cards at once!